shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

     In order to deploy Virtual Machines with Confidential VM encryption and customer managed keys, you will need to create the 'Confidential VM Orchestrator' application in your tenant.
 Use the following steps to complete this prerequisite.

     <ol>
-    <li>Open PowerShell (perferably PowerShell 7 or later), and install the latest Az Modules.
+    <li>Open PowerShell (preferably PowerShell 7 or later), and install the latest Az Modules.

     If you launched PowerShell (or pwsh) as an administrator, use the following command:
     ``` powershell